Muhammad Haji Ibrahim Egal: President of Somaliland

 Egal managed to successfully disarm and rehabilitate rebel groups, stabilised the Economy of Somaliland, successfully managed to establish bilateral trade with foreign countries, introduce Somaliland new currency the Somaliland shilling, as well as the Somaliland passport and Somaliland national flag.

+In 1995, Egal wrote a letter to Israeli Prime Minister Yitzhak Rabin seeking to establish diplomatic ties between the two countries.
+Egal spoke of the need to jointly counter Islamism in the region.
+According to Abdirahman Tuur, the first president of Somaliland, Egal had sought to form a relationship with Israel in hopes of gaining recognition from the United States.

 Throughout his term as president of the Republic of Somaliland, Egal's dedication to the secessionist cause was doubted and challenged by hardliners, particularly within the Somali National Movement (SNM), who believed that he still ultimately hoped to reconcile with other political actors in the rest of Somalia.
 In August 2001, Egal survived by one vote a motion tabled by several MPs charging him of half-heartedly pursuing separatism.